baldengineers/easytf2_mapper/readme.txt

 Ctrl+Q/Alt+f4 = Quit

-Alt+click on a square with a prefab on it to remove whatever was on it.
+Ctrl+click on a square with a prefab on it to remove whatever was on it.